This document is relevant for: Trn2, Trn3

 • Eliminate DMA packets-per-second (PPS) bottlenecks caused by small transfers.

-Put another way: channel utilization and per-engine throughput are independent concerns.
-CRC hashing addresses the first; payload size addresses the second.
+Channel utilization and per-engine throughput are independent concerns.
+Interleaving addresses the first; payload size addresses the second.

 Large contiguous payloads (≥4 KiB per partition) amortize this fixed overhead and allow each engine to sustain its peak throughput: